In Calgary on any given night, over 300 youth are experiencing homelessness.

-Boys & Girls Clubs of Calgary’s Youth Housing and Shelters stream offers 11 programs and operates two of the three youth shelters in Calgary.
+Boys & Girls Clubs of Calgary’s Youth Housing and Shelters stream offers 11 programs and operates one of the youth shelters in Calgary.
 Of that, our Avenue 15 is the largest youth homeless shelter in the city.
 Our shelters serve on average 200 youth per year.

 - From the 507 youth who called our 828-Hope line in 2016, 87% reported an increase in stability last year

 - 5,804 bed nights were provided through our youth homeless shelters